What You Need to Know About Valuating the Family Business for Your PA Divorce.

 - The business is paying your spouse’s personal expenses.

 If the business valuation is too low, you may want to consider hiring a forensic accountant.
-The accountant can look business’s tax forms and financial records and determine if your spouse is hiding income.
+The accountant can look at business’s tax forms and financial records and determine if your spouse is hiding income.
 Hiding income is illegal under Pennsylvania divorce laws.